 Most people have a misconception of divorce, believing that it is almost always resolved in court before a judge.
-This is normally only true for contested divorces, or divorces that require a court to draft or enforce an agreement.
-In actuality, many divorces are resolved in meeting rooms and around tables rather than before a bench.
+This is normally only true for contested divorces, or divorces that require a court to make orders or enforce an agreement.
+In actuality, many divorces can be resolved in meeting rooms and around tables rather than before a bench.

 If you're on good terms with your spouse, despite seeking an end to your marriage, then litigation may not be for you.
 For many spouses, it is far too slow (thanks to the glut of cases requiring family court judges) and far too costly for what they need.
 That is why Law & Mediation Firm of Klueck & Hoppes, APC offers an effective alternative: the collaborative divorce.

 At its most basic, collaborative divorce is a meeting between both spouses and their "team," which includes their attorneys and may include a financial planner, a child psychologist, and other relevant specialists.
 This team meets together in order to craft a divorce agreement that both spouses must agree to.

 This approach takes into account each spouse's total well-being: mental health and emotional state, financial future, child custody/visitation, and all other areas of a divorce.
 Rather than pitting spouses against each other, it allows them to work together and create terms that they both can live with.

 At any moment, either spouse has the ability to walk away from the process.
 However, collaborative divorces are designed such that both spouses will have to find new lawyers if they resort to litigation.
 That provides a little extra motivation to craft a mutually-beneficial divorce arrangement.

 The Benefits of Collaborative Divorce